Sigzaa/Griffsort-Bevy/crates/multigo/README.md

-How to use:
+Usage:

-    Tag Entities/Resources/Components which should be synced.
+    Tag Entities/Resources/Components which should be synced with bevy reflect.

     Set fixed timestep in physic engine.